A view of China

 Taiwan, Ukraine (and Iraq)

-The Russian invasion of Ukraine is relevant to the Chinese relationship to Taiwan.
+The Russian invasion of Ukraine is relevant to the Chinese relationship with Taiwan.
 Xi Jinping has claimed the right to invade Taiwan.
 It seems likely that he would force his rule on Taiwan if he believed that the West would not retaliate in Taiwan's defence.

-The people of Taiwan don't want to be ruled from China any more than the people of Ukraine want to be pulled by Russia or the people of Hong Kong ruled by China.
+The people of Taiwan don't want to be ruled from China any more than the people of Ukraine want to be ruled by Russia or the people of Hong Kong ruled by China.
 All three peoples have a right to self determination.
 All people have the right to the government of their choice.

 The way the Russian invasion of Ukraine is bogged down, with Russia suffering heavy troop and equipment losses and huge costs and international repercussions, should be a warning to Xi Jinping over Taiwan.
 China may find conquering Taiwan no easier that Putin is finding conquering Ukraine.